sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 Note: VSC requires an [extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) to take advantage of editorconfig.

-Github actions that require additional configuration are disabled on the repository until ACTION_ENABLER secret is created with non-empty value.
+Github actions that require additional configuration are disabled on the repository until the ACTION_ENABLER secret is created with a non-empty value.